Jump to topic

 Baby tooth extractions, which is the surgical removal of teeth, is a common pediatric dentistry procedure for children.
 Tooth extraction is typically necessary after a child's tooth becomes damaged due to an injury, disease, or severe tooth decay.

-Tooth extractions, which is the surgical removal of teeth, is typically necessary after teeth are damaged due to an injury, disease, or decay.
-Front teeth are easier to extract than molars because they have a single root, rather than multiple roots.
-Although, baby molars are the most common tooth extractions because they are more prone to decay.
+Front teeth are easier to extract than primary (baby) molars because they have a single root, rather than multiple roots.
+Baby molars are the most common tooth extractions because they are more prone to decay (cavities).

 Common reasons for primary tooth extractions include:

 Primary teeth easily fall victim to tooth decay, which typically results in extractions.
 Cavities commonly form on a child’s molars because baby tooth enamel is more fragile than permanent (adult) teeth, which makes them prone to decay.